Admission & Opening hours

 For all information on An Lanntair’s terms and conditions of sale please click here.
 If you have any further queries please email Head of Marketing Christine Phillips at firstname.lastname@example.org

-Child tickets for cinema are available for those aged 12 year or under.
-All Children must be accompanied by an adult regardless of rating of a performance.
+Child tickets for cinema are available for those aged 12 years or under.
+All Children must be accompanied by an adult regardless of the rating of a performance.

 An Lanntair offer a concessionary discount on selected events.
 Concession tickets apply to: